Isla Mujeres

-Isla Mujeres (/es/, Spanish for "Women Island", formally “Isla de Mujeres”) is an island where the Gulf of Mexico and the Caribbean Sea meet, about 13 km off the Yucatán Peninsula coast in the State of Quintana Roo, Mexico.
-It is approximately 7 km long and 650 m wide.
-To the east is the Caribbean Sea with a strong surf and rocky coast, and to the west the skyline of Cancún can be seen across the water.
+Isla Mujeres (/es/, Spanish for "Women Island", formally "Isla de Mujeres") is an island where the Gulf of Mexico and the Caribbean Sea meet, about 13 km off the Yucatán Peninsula coast in the State of Quintana Roo, Mexico.
 In the 2010 census, the namesake town on the island had a population of 12,642.
 The town is the seat of Isla Mujeres Municipality.
+It is located within the Eastern Standard Time Zone, which is UTC-5.